advocations/skype/Skype/UCWA/forwardedBy_ref.md

 ### GET

-Returns a representation of the [contact (UCWA)](contact_ref.md) that last forwarded the invitation before it was received by the user.
+Returns a representation of the [contact](contact_ref.md) that last forwarded the invitation before it was received by the user.

 #### Request body